 Conclusion

-Enterprise Data Management is an essential function of every organization, providing the structure and capabilities for managing data and information as assets.
-Effective enterprise data management enables an organization to realize the benefits of of data and information that is fit for use for the right purposes, at the right times, in the right processes, to ensure the optimal decisions and outcomes.
+Enterprise Data Management is an essential function of every organization, providing the structure and capabilities for managing data and information as assets within a data management framework.
+Effective enterprise data management enables an organization to realize the benefits of data and information that is fit for use for the right purposes, at the right times, in the right processes, to ensure optimal business decisions and outcomes.